 Daily, there are people out there telling you no – bosses, friends, parents, spouses and significant others – and that is just a part of life.
 Disappointment and hurt are as much a part of living as joy, happiness and love.
 Hurt is the same for those with addiction as it is for those without.
 The difference is how we react to and cope with our emotions, whether they are good or bad.
 I don’t know what drugs do for a person with addiction to help cope with disappointment.
 I don’t know how drugs heighten the joy of happiness.
 But I do know that my life would be very monochromatic without its peaks and valleys.

-I have no doubt from observing you that you hated every day you used drugs.
+I have no doubt from observing you that you hated every day you used substances.
 I can see how your life was out of control, spiraling into a pit of hurt and despair.
 You became so lost that the helping hands of others could not even be grasped.

-I see your struggles with being clean; more pain than joy.
+I see your struggles with being in recovery, with more pain than joy.
 It’s a time in your life where the scales are not balanced.
-You are working so hard to survive but everyone is saying, “no.” There are so many frustrations.
-What is the point, you may wonder?
+You are working so hard to survive but everyone is saying no. There are so many frustrations.
+“What is the point?” you may wonder.

 There is one place where no one will say no. There is one life that will accept you.
-The life of drug use that you have known for the last several years.
+The life of substance use that you have known for the last several years.
 That is the easy path to take.

-But, please know that the immediate pain you feel now will eventually fade.
+But please know that the immediate pain you feel now will eventually fade.

 In time, the scales will balance and you will experience more joy than pain.
-But for now you must travel the difficult path and find the will to survive.
+But for now, you must travel the difficult path and find the will to survive.
 You will become stronger each time you choose to steer away from that dangerous and tempting path at the fork in the road.
 It may be hard to see because the path to recovery is difficult.
 But please know you are not walking alone – hands of help are reaching out to you with your every step.